metric-space/cyclejs-autocomplete-haskell-backend/README.md

 ## Autocomplete demo in Haskell (Work in progress)
  - Simple project that does dictionary based word-complete via a web interface
- - Mainly an experiment to play around with Haskell
+ - Mainly an experiment to play around with Haskell and cyclejs

 ## Tech used
  - Haskell